darkmatter91/VulnHound/README.md

-# VulnHound
+# VulnHound Risk Calculator

-VulnHound is a Python script designed to take a CVE (Common Vulnerabilities and Exposures) and determine the risk level of the vulnerability based on the CVSS (Common Vulnerability Scoring System) score, age of the vulnerability, EPSS (Exploit Prediction Scoring System) score, and exposure level.
+VulnHound Risk Calculator is a Python script designed to take a CVE (Common Vulnerabilities and Exposures) and determine the risk level of the vulnerability based on the CVSS (Common Vulnerability Scoring System) score, age of the vulnerability, EPSS (Exploit Prediction Scoring System) score, and exposure level.

 ### Prerequisites